informatics-isi-edu/ermrest/api-doc/model/naming.md

 ## Catalog Names

-The ERMrest model resources belong a catalog resource:
+The ERMrest model resources belong to a catalog resource:

 - _service_ `/catalog/` _cid_